 - Optional: fresh blueberries, dried cranberries, or any other fresh or dried fruit

 - Combine water, salt, and grains in a medium pot and bring to a boil.
 Lower the heat to a simmer, cover the pot, leaving the lid slightly ajar to let air escape, and cook for 25-30 minutes, or until water is absorbed and grains are tender.
 At this point, you can use the grains in any way you'd like, or move straight into the porridge.
 I like to prep the grains in advance and then refrigerate them, so that I can whip up the porridge quickly on the next morning or two.

 - To make the porridge, combine the almond milk and sweetener in a medium pot and add the grains.
 Simmer over low heat for a few minutes, then add the flax.
 Continue to cook until the almond milk has absorbed quite a bit, and the porridge is a desired texture (I like mine creamy, but not liquidy).

 - Divide porridge into four bowls.
 Top with the almonds and an extra pinch of sweetener, if desired.
-You can add dried fruit, fresh fruit, or any other fixings you like!
+Stir in dried fruit, fresh fruit, or any other fixings you like!

 Of course, if you live solo, as I do, you can whip up the grains in advance and then make the porridge in individual servings (so you use a half cup of almond milk, a heaping teaspoon of flax, and just a pinch of sweetener for each serving).